Mobility edges in pseudo-unitary quasiperiodic quantum walks: Transfer Matrices and Lyapunov Exponents

-It is easy to see from \eqref{eq:tm:main2} that one might push the transfer matrices $T_{n,z}$ into the unimodular setting by considering $T_{n,z}/\sqrt{\det(T_{n,z})}$ as long as $T_{n,z}$ is invertible.
+Since we already discussed the contribution of the non-reciprocal hopping parameter in Proposition \ref{prop:Lyap_LR_eta}, let us set $\eta=0$ for the following discussion.
+It is straightforward to see from \eqref{eq:tm:main2} that one might push the transfer matrices $T_{n,z}$ of the PUAMO into the unimodular setting by considering $T_{n,z}/\sqrt{\det(T_{n,z})}$ as long as $T_{n,z}$ is invertible.
 However, the attentive reader might have noticed that the general theory from Appendix \ref{app:global_theory} can still not directly be applied to $A_z(\eta,\vartheta)$ defined in \eqref{eq:model:transmatDeftwopi} since in Appendix \ref{app:global_theory} also analyticity is required.
 As discussed in \cite[Section 4]{CFO1}, analyticity might be restored by studying instead the regularized transfer matrix cocycle

-The relation between the Lyapunov exponents of $A_z$ and $B_z$ can be inferred from studying the prefactor (see \cite[Lemma 4.7]{CFO1}) and is given for all $\eps$ by \cite[(4.34)]{CFO1}
+The relation between the Lyapunov exponents of $A_z$ and $B_z$ can be inferred from studying the prefactor (see \cite[Lemma 4.7]{CFO1}) and is given for all $\eps\in\bbR$ by \cite[(4.34)]{CFO1}